Multivariate Boosted Trees and Applications to Forecasting and Control: Connections with AdaBoost

 \section{Connections with AdaBoost}

 At each iteration, AdaBoost employs an exponential loss function in order to solve a binary classification problem.
-It can be shown that the minimizer $f_k^*(x)$ of this loss minimizes also the logit loss associated to the classification probabilities \cite{Friedman2000} :
+It can be shown that the minimizer $f_k^*(x)$ of this loss minimizes also the logit loss associated to the classification probabilities \cite{Friedman2000} : \begin{linenomath*} \end{linenomath*} and therefore, inverting this relation, the conditional probability $p(y=1\vert x)$ can be written as: \begin{linenomath*} \end{linenomath*} which means that AdaBoost algorithm can be explained in terms of an additive logistic regression model.